The Best Birria Tacos In Austin guide image

 Taquito Aviles, on the corner of North Lamar and Braker, makes very good tacos and breakfast tacos, and they’re perhaps most well-known for the consomé de chivo, their bright red goat stew.
 The goat is tender, the broth is rich and spicy, and the corn tortillas that come with the consomé are handmade.
 You can also get birria tacos that are crisped up on a griddle, and here they're made with a Tex-Mex cheddar cheese blend.

-Pepe’s is a bit of an Austin newcomer, with a food trailer near 7th and Lamar.
-The menu here is small, but focusedbirria tacos, quesabirria, birria quesadillas, tortas, and consomé.
+Pepe’s is a food trailer in a small parking lot near 7th and Lamar.
+The menu here is short, but focusedbirria tacos, quesabirria, birria quesadillas, tortas, and consomé.
 We enjoyed the birria tacos and quesabirria herethe meat was tender and well-spiced, and the tortillas were crispy.
 The salsas here were not our favorite, but then again, we don’t usually find ourselves needing a whole lot of salsa on a taco that’s just been through a warm consomé bath.

 Tejas Birria in Buda is sorta committed to birria—it’s in their name after all—so there’s an expansive menu that includes birria ramen, birria tortas, birria flautas, and a double stacked birria quesadilla.
 Sometimes there’s even a birria grilled cheese sandwich on Texas toast.
 The quesabirria tacos here are some of the best we’ve had, just a perfectly balanced combination of beef birria, melted cheese, onions, and cilantro.